abohannon/ticket-mailer/README.md

 cd ticket-mailer/
 npm install
 ```
-In order to successfully launch and develop the app, you will need the following in a dev.js file:
+In order to successfully launch and develop the app, you will need the following in a dev.js file in the server/config dir:

 ```
 module.exports = {